 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-For example, we've discovered 4 warning signs for CF Bankshares (2 shouldn't be ignored!) that you should be aware of before investing here.
+Be aware that CF Acquisition V is showing 1 warning sign in our investment analysis , you should know about...

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.